Best Lotion for Black Skin (2026 Guide)

 3) Eucerin Advanced Repair Lotion — Best for very dry/rough skin

-Cons: AHAs can tingle on freshly shaved skin or small cuts—patch test first
+Cons: can tingle on freshly shaved skin or irritated spots—patch test first

 We may earn a small referral fee